Countless variables can affect how much product you will sell in a given period.

 At the same time, when you know a dip in demand is coming, you can lower your pricing and sell off some of your inventory.
 This can provide you with more cash flow and reduce your overhead costs for that period.

-Sound demand forecasting practices can be the difference between taking advantage of growth opportunities and facing serious issues.
+Sound forecasting and demand management can be the difference between taking advantage of growth opportunities and facing serious issues.
 This is especially true when demand is low, and you need to have resources allocated to survive the downturn in revenue.

 A final demand forecasting example includes how to use it for optimizing inventory.
 A good grasp of your inventory needs is one of the best ways to maximize how you use the available resources.